Amaza Lee Meredith: Education

 Amaza Lee Meredith's educational journey started with her attending the Lynchburg elementary public schools.
-After that she attended Jackson High School from which she graduated top of her class in 1912.
+After that she attended Jackson High School (which was demolished in 1970.)
+She graduated at the top of her class in 1915, despite suffering the loss of her father that year.
 Determined to gain her teaching credentials she attended Virginia Normal and Industrial Institute (Now Virginia State University).
 It was in her first year that she met Dr. Edna Meade Colson who had an influence on Meredith's education through supporting her with advice and recommending pedagogical literature.
 Meredith finally got her "Summer School Professional Certificate" for teachers.
 Now being able to teach elementary school, she took her first teaching job and returned to Petersburg in 1922 to earn her teaching degree.
 This time she was the valedictorian of her class at Virginia Normal and Industrial Institute.

 In 1926 she moved to New York City, where she lived together with her sister in North Harlem.
 She attended the teachers college at Columbia University to study fine arts and art appreciation and received a bachelor's degree in 1930.
 Among others, she took classes in interior design and home decoration and attended lectures, discussions, practical work and trips to museums which shaped her understanding of a modern design approach.
 During this time she also came in contact with the new negro movement and grew into it as a young, educated black woman who disagreed with the existing stereotypes.
 Moreover, she qualified herself as a member of the talented tenth, which after W.E.B.
 Du Bois was a group of culturally, socially and scientifically educated black Americans who would serve as sort of a mediator between blacks of lower education and the white society.
 She returned to New York to gain her master's degree at Columbia University in 1934.